-Our modern digital age has brought us many conveniences.
-BlackBerry devices, iPhones, tablets and e-readers allow us to communicate and be entertained with the push of a button.
-Technology can improve our quality of life, but it comes with a price: being huddled over devices for long period of times can do more harm than good.
+Our modern digital age has brought you many conveniences.
+Smart phones, tablets, and ereaders make it possible for you to communicate or be entertained with the push of a button.
+While technology can improve your quality of life, it comes with a price: being huddled over your devices for long period of times can do more harm than good.

-Using certain devices for extended periods of time can easily lead to neck strain, headaches, and pain in the shoulders, arms and hands.
-Anyone who has used a cellphone or tablet for an extensive amount of time has probably experienced the peculiar strain it puts on your upper body.
-These conditions even have their own name now: Text Neck.
+Using certain devices for extended periods of time can easily lead to neck strain, headaches, as well as pain in your shoulders, arms and hands.
+If you’ve used a smart phone or tablet for an extensive amount of time, you’ve probably experienced the strain it puts on your upper body.
+These conditions even have their own name: Text Neck.

-Taking frequent breaks and looking up from your device can provide your neck with some relief from the pressure of looking down.
+Take frequent breaks and look up from your device to give your neck some relief from the pressure of looking down.

-It is important to sit up straight while texting.
-This way you can maintain good posture, relieving your back and shoulders from the strain of being hunched over.
+It’s important to sit up straight while texting.
+This way, you can maintain good posture, relieving your back and shoulders from the strain of being hunched over.

 Holding the phone closer to eye level helps maintain a healthy posture and puts less strain on your neck.
 Consider using a stand for devices, even periodically, to change the way that you hold and look at your device

 Be sure to stretch often between long periods of extended use of devices.
 Put your hands at your sides and rotate your shoulders to relieve tension.
-You can also tuck your chin down to your neck and then look up – this helps to relieve some of the tension in your neck built from the common forward-down position you adopt when looking at your device.
+You can also tuck your chin down to your neck and then look up.
+This action helps relieve some of the tension built up in your neck due to the forward-down position we often adopt when looking at our device.